 About Zest-it® Linseed Stand Oil

-What Linseed Stand Oil is and what it is used for.
+What is Linseed Stand Oil and how can it be used in Oil Painting?

-There are many opinions about the speed of drying and yellowing of Stand Oil, I can only speak about our Stand Oil and the tests we have done with it.
+There are many opinions about the speed of drying and yellowing of Stand Oil, I can only speak about our Stand Oil from the tests we have done with it and from our test results under various conditions.

 Our Linseed Stand Oil has a viscous 'gloopy' consistency and is not usually used in oil painting at this viscosity.
 Linseed Stand Oil is best diluted with solvent to make a painting medium.
-It can be diluted with either Zest-it Oil Paint Diluted and Brush Cleaner or Zest-it Solvent (Citrus Free), up to 50% for best results.
+It can be diluted with either Zest-it Oil Paint Diluted and Brush Cleaner or Zest-it Citrus Free Solvent, only up to 50% for best results.

 Points to note:- Many oils used in painting can have a drying effect on the hands, best practice - apply a barrier cream before handling.